 Additionally, workers compensation protects a worker when they can return to work but their injury prevents them from earning the same wages they once were.
 In this instance, workers compensation will grant the worker up to two-thirds of the difference between the two wages.

 Filing a workers compensation claim can be a confusing and time consuming process.
 We assist injured workers navigate the application process and ensure they receive their benefits timely.
 While we do our best to resolve workers compensation matters as quickly and efficiently as possible, we prepare each matter as if we’ll need to go to trial.
-Allow our skilled New York Personal Injury attorneys assist you today on our workers compensation free consultation form.
+Allow our skilled New York workers' comp attorneys to assist you today, contact us for a FREE case evaluation.